SawyerRobotGroup/documentation/docs/home.md

 ## This is the home of the BYU Sawyer Robot Team documentation.

-Browse the various pages to learn more about how to do things.
+Browse the various pages to learn more about how and why we do things the way we do in the lab.

 We use the Robot Operating System ([ROS](https://ros.org)) for controlling Sawyer.
 [ROS](ros.md)